yigitkemal/football_fixture_app/README.md

 *Java (In this project, android targetVersionsdk: 30 is used as minVersionSdk: 23.)
 *Retrofit
 *Picasso
+*PHP

+## Additional Info
+For this project, a mysql database was created on thetreemedia.com host.
+Then php api was written and the project was able to extract data from here.

 ## Authors
 * **Yigit Kemal Agac** - [yigitkemal](https://github.com/yigitkemal)